Log in

 Goal: Save more money.

 Instead of eating out everyday, I started getting my food delivered each week.
 There's many options these days.
-Many grocery stores deliver too using their online app.
+Lots of grocery stores deliver too using their online app.

-Instead of getting a different car every 3-5 years, I decided to start keeping my car long term.
-Insurance can be cheaper too when a car doesn't have a loan.
+Instead of getting a different car every 3-5 years, I stopped doing that to get rid of my car payment.
+Insurance can be cheaper too when you don't have an auto loan.

 Changes to food, housing, or transportation spending can save hundreds or thousands of dollars every month.